Melania Trump And Barron Trump Finally Moving To The White House In June

 It could be that the extra attention she got was from stunningly donning a very red outfit on St. Patrick’s Day.
 Melania Trump seemed to have snubbed the tradition of wearing something green among the people in Washington and politicians all over the world.
 However, she looks like she doesn’t mind it according to the Telegraph.

-Barron Trump will be turning 11 on Monday, March 19, 2017.
-However, it is not known yet where he would be celebrating his birthday.
+Barron Trump will be turning 11 on Monday, March 19, 2017, however, it is not known yet where he would be celebrating his birthday.
 However, once he moves into the White House, he will be able to spend more time with his dad.

 In addition to that, Melania has already started embracing her role as the first lady and was reported to have begun building her team with the chief of staff, senior adviser, and social secretary as the key positions.
 It will surely be a welcome change for the first family to be finally living together again in one house after spending most days apart for months.

-[Featured Image by Patrick Semansky/AP Images]
+[Featured Image By Patrick Semansky/AP Images]